creme332/mauritius-scholarship-alert/docs/SCRAPING_NOTES.md

 4. The language used can be french:
     ![A communique in French](assets/../../assets/french-communique.png)
 5. Links in each row are URLs of PDF files.
-6. A PDF file inside a link can contain an image instead of text that can be parsed.
+6. A PDF file inside a link can contain an image instead of text.
-1. Communiques listed on the website are ordered chronologically by deadline (the newest communiques appear on top).
+7. Communiques listed on the website are ordered chronologically by deadline (the newest communiques appear on top).